ibm-cloud-docs/containers/cs_storage_cos.md

    </tr>
    <tr>
   <td><code>ibm.io/endpoint</code></td>
-  <td>If you created your {{site.data.keyword.cos_full_notm}} service instance in a location that is different from your cluster, enter the private or public service endpoint of your {{site.data.keyword.cos_full_notm}} service instance that you want to use.
+  <td>If you created your {{site.data.keyword.cos_full_notm}} service instance in a location that is different from your cluster, enter the private or public cloud service endpoint of your {{site.data.keyword.cos_full_notm}} service instance that you want to use.
 For an overview of available service endpoints, see [Additional endpoint information](/docs/cloud-object-storage?topic=cloud-object-storage-advanced-endpoints).
-By default, the <code>ibmc</code> Helm plug-in automatically retrieves your cluster location and creates the storage classes by using the {{site.data.keyword.cos_full_notm}} private service endpoint that matches your cluster location.
-If your classic cluster is in a multizone metro, such as `dal10`, the {{site.data.keyword.cos_full_notm}} private service endpoint for the multizone metro, in this case Dallas, is used.
+By default, the <code>ibmc</code> Helm plug-in automatically retrieves your cluster location and creates the storage classes by using the {{site.data.keyword.cos_full_notm}} private cloud service endpoint that matches your cluster location.
+If your classic cluster is in a multizone metro, such as `dal10`, the {{site.data.keyword.cos_full_notm}} private cloud service endpoint for the multizone metro, in this case Dallas, is used.
 To verify that the service endpoint in your storage classes matches the service endpoint of your service instance, run `kubectl describe storageclass <storageclassname>`.
-Make sure that you enter your service endpoint in the format `https://<s3fs_private_service_endpoint>` for private service endpoints, or `http://<s3fs_public_service_endpoint>` for public service endpoints.
+Make sure that you enter your service endpoint in the format `https://<s3fs_private_service_endpoint>` for private cloud service endpoints, or `http://<s3fs_public_service_endpoint>` for public cloud service endpoints.
 If the service endpoint in your storage class matches the service endpoint of your {{site.data.keyword.cos_full_notm}} service instance, do not include the <code>ibm.io/endpoint</code> option in your PVC YAML file. </td>
   </tr>
    <tr>
    <td><code>storage</code></td>